Toward a Physical Theory of Intelligence: Emergence

 Complex organisation in nature rarely arises from isolated units.
-From chemical reaction networks to neural circuits and ecosystems, intelligence is expressed through the collective behaviour of many interacting dynamical subsystems.
-Each component obeys simple local laws, yet the cooperation of many such components produces coherent structures, predictive control, and adaptive behaviour that appear qualitatively new.
-This phenomenon has long been recognised in both philosophy and the study of dynamical systems, from cellular automata such as Conway’s Game of Life~\cite{conway1970game} to coupled oscillators~\cite{kuramoto1984chemical} and reaction–diffusion systems~\cite{turing1952chemical}.
-Despite this ubiquity, emergence has lacked a quantitative definition that links it directly to the underlying physics of information flow and conserved quantities.
+From chemical reaction networks to neural circuits and ecosystems, intelligent behaviour is expressed through the collective dynamics of many interacting subsystems.
+Each component obeys relatively simple local laws, yet their interaction gives rise to coherent structure, predictive control, and adaptive behaviour that are not attributable to any component in isolation.
+While such phenomena are ubiquitous across biological systems, a precise characterization of emergence grounded in the physics of information processing and conserved quantities has remained elusive.

-In this section we provide such a definition.
-We extend the agent–environment framework to composite systems of many coupled subcomponents.
-By modelling the joint evolution of these subsystems and their shared environment through measurable transition kernels, we obtain a unified description of how coordination and coupling can increase the amount of useful work extracted per unit of irreversible information processed.
-This yields a physical and information-theoretic definition of \emph{emergent intelligence} as the enhancement of goal-directed work that arises when interacting components collectively realise more goal-aligned work per nat of irreversible computation than they could in isolation.
-The following subsections formalise this framework and develop the corresponding metrics and bounds.
+In this section we provide such a characterization.
+Building on the framework developed in the preceding sections, we extend the agent--environment formalism to composite systems composed of many coupled subsystems.
+Emergence is treated here not as a new primitive, but as a macroscopic physical property: how coupling alters the thermodynamic efficiency with which irreversible and reversible computation are deployed, and in some cases, how the admissible system boundary itself is dynamically redefined to maximise this efficiency.
+We begin by giving a quantitative definition of emergent intelligence and then identify distinct emergent regimes corresponding to different patterns of change in macroscopic goal-directed work, preserved CCE structure, and system boundary geometry.